The Chesapeake Bay is the largest estuary in the United States and is one of the most productive bodies of water in the world.

-The Chesapeake watershed* spans 64,000 squares miles, covering parts of six states — Delaware, Maryland, New York, Pennsylvania, Virginia, West Virginia, and the District of Columbia.
+The Chesapeake watershed spans 165,759 square kilometers, covering parts of six states — Delaware, Maryland, New York, Pennsylvania, Virginia, West Virginia, and the District of Columbia.
 Over 17 million people live in this area.

 More than 250 fish species use the Bay and tributaries for some portion of their life cycles, including American and hickory shad, river herring, striped bass, eel, weakfish, bluefish, flounder, oysters, and blue crabs.
 More than 300 migratory bird species can also be found in the watershed.
 During the fall, the skies come alive as one million ducks, geese, and swans return to overwinter on the Chesapeake.